-The P^M button on the center stack is used to turn on or off the Front and Rear Parking Assist.
+The P[TM] button to the left of the steering wheel is used to turn on or off the Front and Rear Parking Assist.
 The indicator light in the button comes on when the features are on and turns off when the features have been disabled.

 Front and Rear Parking Assist can be turned off, on, or on with towbar through vehicle personalization.
-See "Park Assist" under Vehicle Personalization \Rightarrow 136.
-If the parking assist is turned off through vehicle personalization, the parking assist button on the center stack will be disabled.
+See "Parking Assist" under Vehicle Personalization ⇔ 155.
+If the parking assist is turned off through vehicle personalization, the parking assist button will be disabled.
 To turn the parking assist on again, select On in the vehicle personalization menu.
-The On with

-Towbar setting allows for the parking assist to work properly with a small item attached to the trailer hitch.
+The On with Towbar setting allows for the parking assist to work properly with a small item attached to the trailer hitch.
 Turn off parking assist when towing a trailer.

-To turn the rear parking assist symbols or guidance lines on or off, see "Rear Camera" under Vehicle Personalization \$\dip 136\$.
+To turn the rear parking assist symbols, guidance lines, or Rear Cross Traffic Alert on or off, see "Rear Camera" under Vehicle Personalization ⇔ 155